-This means that in our school we will: Hold two or more emergency contact numbers for each pupil.
+16.0 Children missing education This means that in our school we will: A child going missing and/or patterns of unauthorised absence, particularly repeatedly, can act as a vital warning sign of a range of safeguarding risks, including abuse and neglect, which may include sexual abuse or exploitation; child criminal exploitation; mental health problems; substance abuse and other issues.
+Early intervention is necessary to identify the existence of any underlying safeguarding risks and to help prevent the risk of them going missing in future.
+Hold two or more emergency contact numbers for each pupil.
 Ensure all our attendance work liaises closely with the DSL.
-Adapt our attendance monitoring on an individual basis to ensure the safety of each child at our school Demonstrate that we have taken reasonable enquiries to ascertain the whereabouts of pupils that would be considered 'missing'.
+Adapt our attendance monitoring on an individual basis to ensure the safety of each child at our school Work around attendance and children missing from education will be coordinated with safeguarding interventions.
+The school must notify the local authority of any pupil/student who has been absent without the school's permission for a continuous period of 5 days or more after making reasonable enquiries The school (regardless of designation) must also notify the local authority of any pupil/student who is to be deleted from the admission register under any of the prescribed regulations outlined in the Education (Pupil Registration) (England) Regulations 2016 amendments Demonstrate that we have taken reasonable enquiries to ascertain the whereabouts of pupils that would be considered 'missing'.
 Work closely with the CME Team, School Admissions Service, Education Legal Intervention Team, Elective Home Education Team and Birmingham Children's Trust.